-Recently, I was talking with a director at Health-Union.com and we were discussing a post on painful orgasm that was related to Prostate Cancer.
-I had an idea of the why this might happen in the situation mentioned and I began to wonder how many other men out there were experiencing this.
-After reading a bunch of scientific articles, here is a quick summary of what I found.
-To get this article started, studies are saying about 11% of men with PC are reporting painful orgasms.
-To get even more specific, 18% men who had their prostate removed report painful orgasms.
-The possible cause of this pain is the seminal vesicles, which are located adjacent to the prostate gland.
-Let get into this.
+Recently I was talking with a director at Health Union, and we were discussing a post on painful orgasm that was related to prostate cancer.
+I had an idea of why this might happen in the situation mentioned, and I began to wonder how many other people out there were experiencing this.

-For many men, sexuality may change post-prostate cancer treatment.
-The stress alone will cause men to have issues related to performance, how to pleasure their lover and experiencing their own pleasure.
-Some men report having stronger orgasms where other lose that ability altogether.
+For many men, sexuality may change after prostate cancer treatment.
+The stress alone can cause men to have issues related to performance, pleasuring their lover, or experiencing their own pleasure.
 Some men report missing the ability to ejaculate, coupled with the new sensations of their orgasms.
-For those men who are having painful orgasms, they are often less satisfied and avoid sex altogether.
+Some men who are having painful orgasms may be less satisfied and avoid sex altogether.1

 The seminal vesicles

-The seminal vesicles (SV) are a pair of organs that produce about 1/3 of the semen that is released during ejaculation.
-The removal of the prostate gland along with the seminal vesicles causes a “dry or dryer” orgasm, which still gives the man the ability to have a pleasurable orgasm.
+The seminal vesicles (SV) help produce the semen that is released during ejaculation.
+The removal of the prostate gland along with the seminal vesicles can cause a “dry" orgasm, which still gives the man the ability to have an orgasm but without ejaculating semen.2

 If you experience any sort of pain during orgasm, please contact your doctor.
-It is possible he/she “spared” your SV to help with getting erections and aid with bladder control.
-While your doctor may have told you about saving the tips of your seminal vesicles, its possible she or he failed to mention the possible pain associated with orgasm.
-From what I was able to find, about 11% of men report this so, it may not have been on your doctor’s radar, you know?
+It is possible they “spared” your SV to preserve your ability to get erections and help with bladder control.
+If your doctor told you about saving the tips of your seminal vesicles, it's possible they failed to mention the possible pain associated with orgasm.